jer0dh/genesis-starter/README.md

 ### Bootstrap options
+A great way to get some of the css classes of bootstrap like the grid and responsive classes.
+In the past I've added the bootstrap modal css and created a boostrap.js file with only the modal code using [Boostrap's website](http://getbootstrap.com/).
   * add `theme_options/css/supporting/bootstrap` to `theme_src/css/supporting` (or download latest)
   * add `theme_options/css/supporting/bootstrap.scss` to `theme_src/css/supporting` and edit it to import in only the bootstrap items you need.
   * add `@import "supporting/boostrap"` to the `theme_src/css/style.scss`